iRB-Lab/py-ga-VRPTW/README.md

 **Below is a description of the format of the text file that defines each problem instance (assuming 100 customers).**

-* All constants are integers.
-* `CUST NO.` 0 denotes the depot, where all vehicles must start and finish.
-* `K` is the maximum number of vehicles.
-* `Q` the capacity of each vehicle.
-* `READY TIME` is the earliest time at which service may start at the given customer/depot.
-* `DUE DATE` is the latest time at which service may start at the given customer/depot.
-* The value of time is equal to the value of distance.

 ```
 <Instance name>
 <empty line>